arbonap/rubyisms/survey.md

 - I would try to use a frontend framework, such as React, to organize my frontend code.
 I'd try to follow the common setup of organizing React code with components, containers, actions, and reducers.

 ## How does Git differ from SVN, CVS, and Visual SourceSafe?
 - Git differs from other systems of version controls because it calculates the deltas, or the change, between different code.
-Other
+Git takes snapshots of code, rather than storing all versions of code.
+Other version control systems such as SVN store all versions of code on a sever, and then developers have a local copy of the files on their computer.
+Older versions of version control systems do not allow more than one developer to checkout or use a particular file at a time, creating bottlenecks.

 ## Please provide examples for when the "git stash" command is useful.